openfaas/docs/docs/openfaas-pro/jetstream.md

     streamReplication: 1
 ```

-If the NATS pod restarts, you will lose all messages that it contains.
-In your development or staging environment, this shouldn't happen very often.
+If the NATS Pod restarts, you will lose all messages that it contains.
+In your development or staging environment.
+This could happen if you update the chart and the version of the NATS server has changed, or if a node is removed from the cluster.

-For production environments you will need to install NATS separately using its Helm chart with at least 3 server replicas, so that if a pod crashes, the data can be recovered automatically.
+For production environments you should install NATS separately using its Helm chart.

+NATS can be configured with a quorum of at least 3 replicas so it can recover data if one of the replicas should crash.
+You can also enable a persistent volume in the NATS chart for additional durability.

+If you are running with 3 replicas of the NATS server, then update the OpenFaaS chart to reflect that in the `nats.streamReplication` parameter.
+With this in place, the stream for queued messages will be replicated across the 3 NATS servers.

 ```yaml
 queueMode: jetstream